CSA-OCP-GER/aad-identity-for-developers/challenge-2-oidc-idtoken-fragment.md

 - How to register an AAD application
 - How to create an Open ID Connect request to authenticate an user
-- How to receive an ID token in a [Fragment URL](https://en.wikipedia.org/wiki/Fragment_identifier) to query information about the authenticated user
+- How to receive an ID token in a [Fragment URL](https://en.wikipedia.org/wiki/Fragment_identifier) for receiving information about the authenticated user

-This is very similar to challenge 0, except that this time we will receive the `id_token` through a fragment URL instead in the body.
+This is very similar to [challenge 0](challenge-0-oidc-idtoken.md), except that this time we will receive the `id_token` through a fragment URL instead of it being in the body.

 ## Create an AAD application